ertdfgcvb/MovingType/README.txt

 The configuration file

 Each set needs a configuration file to work properly.
-The file has to be named "config.xml" and needs to reside in the set folder.
+The file has to be named 'config.xml' and needs to reside in the set folder.

-Keys in the file:
+Keys in 'config.xml' the file:

 < set />         specify name, year and author of the set
 < margin />      specify margins (in pixels)